 USE ONLY THE INVECTOR-DS CHOKE TUBE T-WRENCH SUPPLIED WITH YOUR SHOTGUN TO INSTALL AND REMOVE INVECTOR-DS CHOKE TUBES.
-USING ANY OTHER WRENCH MAY DAMAGE THE THREADS IN THE BARREI.
+USING ANY OTHER WRENCH MAY DAMAGE THE THREADS IN THE BARREL.

-Current production Citori 725 shotgun barrels are threaded to accept the Invector-DS choke system.
+Current production 12 and 20 gauge Citori 725 shotgun barrels are threaded to accept the Invector-DSTM choke system.
+28 gauge and .410 bore Citori 725 shotgun barrels have been threaded to accept the Standard InvectorTM choke system.
+Standard Invector, Invector-PlusTM and Invector-DS tubes are not interchangeable.
 Confirm the choke system of your shotgun by looking on the right side of the barrel where the specifications are inscribed, Invector choke tubes are identified in Figure 11 (flush mount tubes are shown).